usmanialiq/custom_admin_user_data_system/README.txt

  - Goto the 'index.html' and locate '<style>' tags
  - In body{}, change the 'url' by making "image/anime-back.jpg" to your directory (remember include file extension)

+This System comprise of,

+* A cool registration form
+* A Search System which visualizes the users in our database

 Here is the guide to setup this project on your web server or host it on your domain,